Sustainability at Sakara

 We spend a lot of time researching the latest packaging innovations to find the best option for both our clients and the environment.

-We use cardboard boxes and #1 PET plastic meal containers because they are the most easily recycled and commonly accepted recyclable materials nationwide.
+We use cardboard boxes made from post-consumer recycled materials that are curbside recyclable, and #1 PET plastic meal containers because they are the most easily recycled and commonly accepted recyclable materials nationwide.
 They're also the best option for keeping Sakara meals safe and fresh in transit.
-To further reduce the environmental impact, our boxes and containers are manufactured using post-consumer recycled materials, extending the life of these materials and avoiding landfill.
+The liners inside each box are made from recycled paper and corn starch and are now certified 100% curbside recyclable by the Sustainable Packaging Coalition.
+Unlike oil-based plastic liners, they use considerably less energy to produce (65% less than a Styrofoam cooler).
 Why not use compostable or plant-based plastic?
 Learn more in our FAQ.

 Below, you'll find detailed instructions for recycling our packaging.
 Please contact us if you have any questions.